Xu-Justin/DeepFaceDrawing/README.md

 **Docker Container**

 It is recommended to do the inference inside a docker container to prevent version conflicts.
-The container for this project is available on [Docker Hub](https://hub.docker.com/layers/234798591/jstnxu/deep-face-drawing/env/images/sha256-7522d3bc7c326ea1b1de9299dce7344b30065d12e9effbacef6cb19fbae971ed?context=repo) and can be pulled using the following commands.
+The container image for this project is available on [Docker Hub](https://hub.docker.com/layers/234798591/jstnxu/deep-face-drawing/env/images/sha256-7522d3bc7c326ea1b1de9299dce7344b30065d12e9effbacef6cb19fbae971ed?context=repo) and can be pulled using the following commands.

 ```
 docker pull jstnxu/deep-face-drawing:env